Veselí nad Lužnicí: Economy

 The railway station is one of the biggest local employers.
 The sand quarrying, concrete production and food industries are also long-established in the town.

 Transport

-Since the late 19th century, Veselí nad Lužnicí has been an important railway junction between České Budějovice, Tábor, Třeboň and Jindřichův Hradec.
+The D3 motorway (part of the European route E55) from České Budějovice to Tábor runs next to the town.

-The D3 motorway runs next to the town.
+Veselí nad Lužnicí is an important railway junction.
+It lies on the railway lines Prague–České Budějovice, Prague–České Velenice, Brno–Plzeň and Veselí nad Lužnicí–Jindřichův Hradec.

 Sights

-The renaissance Old Town Hall from 1616 is the main building on the square and together with the neighbouring museum, which was also built in 1616, forms an architectonic unit.
+The Old Town Hall, built in the Renaissance style in 1616, is the main building on the square and together with the neighbouring museum, which was also built in 1616, forms an architectonic unit.
 The New Town Hall was built in 1897.

 The Church of the Exaltation of the Holy Cross is the main landmark.
 Its existence was first mentioned in 1259 and is the oldest monument in the town.
-Chapel of Saint Mark (1754) and the Chapel of St. Florian in Mezimostí (1715) are other notable buildings.
+The Chapel of Saint Mark (1754) and the Chapel of St. Florian in Mezimostí (1715) are other notable buildings.